erhk111/learntocodeoc/README.md

 | 12:30 - 1:30PM | Introduction to node.js and building a web server! |

 Tips:
+* Look up words you don't know the meaning of using google.
 * On a Mac press Command + Space Bar to open the finder.
 Type in `Terminal`.
 * Ctrl+c will stop programs running from the command line.
 * Navigate the file systems at the command line with, pwd, cd, and ls.